0x80/mono-ts/readme.md

 This example includes some VSCode settings that I find useful:

-- Tell VSCode to append .js to local module imports.
-Useful if you like to write your code in ES module format like modern JS.
+- Tell VSCode to append .js to local module imports, which can be useful if you like to write your code in ES module format like modern JS.
 - Keep auto-import paths as short as possible.
 Use "./" or "../" over absolute paths if the files are relatively close.
 - Exclude certain libraries from auto-imports.
-I have been using my own `assert` implementation for example, but VSCode regularly imported it from libraries like `node:console`, `node:assert` and `Joi` instead.
+I have been using my own `assert` implementation for example, but VSCode regularly imported it from libraries like `node:console`, `node:assert`, and `Joi` instead.